marigold-dev/tzsafe/README.md

 # compile multisig contract
 ligo compile contract your_contract.mligo --entry-point multisig
 ```

+## Entrypoint of multisig

+### default entrypoint
+This entrypoint can receive Tez from any source.

+### create_proposal entrypoint
+Each signer can create proposal by this entrypoint.
+This entrypoint supports creating a batch of transactions.
+Once the proposal is executed, the transactions and atomic and will be executed.

+### sign_proposal entrypoint
+Signers can provide an approval by this entrypoint.

 # Deploy
 We provide several steps for quick deploying contracts in `app/` to ghostnet.